openhab/openhab-addons/bundles/org.openhab.binding.tplinkrouter/README.md

 The tplinkrouter Binding allows monitoring and controlling TP-Link routers.

-The binding use a telnet connection to communicate with the router.
+The binding uses a telnet connection to communicate with the router.

-At the moment only wifi part is supported.
+At the moment only wifi part is supported and `TD-W9970` is the only model tested.
+This binding may work with other TP-Link router provided that they use the same telnet API.

 ## Supported Things

-This binding provides only the `TD-W9970` Thing since it's the only model tested.
+This binding provides only the `router` Thing.

-This Thing may work with other TP-Link router provided that they use the same telnet API.

 ## Thing Configuration

-### `TD-W9970` Thing Configuration
+### `router` Thing Configuration

 | Name            | Type    | Description                                   | Default | Required | Advanced |
 |-----------------|---------|-----------------------------------------------|---------|----------|----------|